algolia/docsearch/packages/website/versioned_docs/version-legacy/faq.md

 ## Why are custom changes from the Algolia dashboard ineffective?

-Changing your setting from the dashboard might be something you want to do for some reasons .
+Changing your settings from the dashboard might be something you want to do for some reasons.

 Every successful crawl sets the DocSearch settings.
 These settings will be overridden at the next crawl.
-We **do not recommend to edit anything from the dashboard**.
+We **do not recommend you edit anything from the dashboard**.
 These changes come from the JSON configuration itself.

-You can use the [custom_settings parameter][8] for such purpose.
+You can use the [custom_settings parameter][8] for this purpose.

 ## A documentation website I like does not use DocSearch.
 What can I do?